-- 3.1 The Board commits itself and its members to ethical, professional and lawful conduct, including proper use of authority and appropriate decorum when acting as Board members. - 3.2 The Board recognizes and adheres to the principle that fair, open, prompt, thorough and efficient response to Board Member Conduct Complaints is a cornerstone to establishing and maintaining a positive community-police relationship, and it is therefore the policy of the Board that such complaints be dealt with in a professional and thorough manner in accordance with the Police Services Act, Ontario Regulation 421/97 and as directed in this By-law. - 3.3 Board Members will comply with the "Members of Police Services Boards Code of Conduct", Ontario Regulation 421/97 (see Appendix "A"), and the Municipal Conflict of Interest Act (see Appendix "B") as attached hereto and ensure their conduct adheres to the requirements contained therein.
+- 3.1 The Board commits itself and its members to ethical, professional and lawful conduct, including proper use of authority and appropriate decorum when acting as Board members. - 3.2 The Board recognizes and adheres to the principle that fair, open, prompt, thorough and efficient response to Board Member Conduct Complaints is a cornerstone to establishing and maintaining a positive community-police relationship, and it is therefore the policy of the Board that such complaints be dealt with in a professional and thorough manner in accordance with Act, the Code of Conduct, and as directed in this By-law. - 3.3 Board Members will comply with the Code of Conduct (see Appendix "A"), and the Municipal Conflict of Interest Act (see Appendix "B"), as attached hereto and ensure their conduct adheres to the requirements contained therein.